Saadmairaj/tkmacosx/README.md

 Colorscale is a new style color selector which is an alternate to tkinter's colorchooser.

 - Configurable options for a Colorscale widget.
-For example `Colorscale(root, options=value, ...)`
+Syntax: `Colorscale(root, options=value, ...)`

     | Options               	| Description                                                                                                                                                                                                                                                                                       	|
     |-----------------------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|